DiogoRibeiro7/nosql-databases-labs/README.md

 ## 5. Available Datasets

 See `data/README.md` for an overview of the 30+ JSON/NDJSON/BSON datasets bundled with the repo, including sample_airbnb, sample_mflix, sample_supplies, and more.
+Remember to run the data smoke tests (`npm run test:data`) any time you pull new changes so data integrity issues are caught early.

 ---

-## 7. Tooling & Quality Checks
+## 6. Tooling & Quality Checks

 ```bash
 npm install